cran-task-views/Distributions/Distributions.md

   generic function in a Bayesian environment.
   `r pkg("TruncExpFam")` provides d, r functions for truncated distributions of the exponential family, e.g. truncated gamma or truncated Poisson as well as fitting procedures.
+It also provides functions to retrieve the original distribution parameters from a truncated sample by maximum-likelihood estimation.

 # [Moments, skewness, kurtosis and etc]{#moments}